alexchexes/ask-human/README.md

 pip install -e ".[dev]"
 ```

-When changing Telegram broker/client code during local development, stop any
-running local Telegram broker before retesting.
-Otherwise the detached broker may
-keep running old code from before your edit.
+When changing Telegram broker/client code during local development, stop any running local Telegram broker before retesting.
+Otherwise the detached broker may keep running old code from before your edit.
+See [How Telegram broker works](#how-telegram-broker-works) for the Windows stop command.

 Run checks: